-Over the five-year period, the Division's percentage of Net Book Value to cost for schools and other buildings and vehicles and equipment has fluctuated, however has been higher than the average of all school divisions and comparable FTE student divisions.
+Over the five-year period, the Division's percentage of Net Book Value to cost for schools and other buildings and vehicles and equipment has decrease, however has been higher than the average of all school divisions and comparable FTE student divisions.
 This means that Lethbridge School Division has newer buildings, equipment and vehicles.

-In relation to schools and other buildings, the increases over the last couple of years correlate to the construction of the new school sites (Coalbanks Elementary School, Senator Joyce Fairbairn Middle School, and Dr. Robert Plaxton Elementary School) and the modernization of Wilson Middle School.
+In relation to schools and other buildings, the increases over the last couple of years correlate to the construction of the new school sites (Senator Joyce Fairbairn Middle School, and Dr. Robert Plaxton Elementary School) and the construction of West Coulee Station Elementary School (to open in September 2025).
 These new schools also have had increases in equipment as new equipment has been acquired for these new sites.